Find Affordable College Courses

 Winston-Salem, NC

-Out-of-state tuition fees for graduate students at Wake Forest University are $39,240 per year.
+The average tuition and fees for an out-of-state graduate students at Wake Forest University are $39,240 a year.

-As a testament to the quality of education it offers, Wake Forest University also is in the top 5% of our Best Linguistics & Literature Master’s Degree Schools in the Southeast Region ranking.
+In addition to its great value ranking, Wake Forest University is in the top 5% of all schools on our Best Linguistics & Literature Master’s Degree Schools in the Southeast Region list.

 UNC Chapel Hill also made our Best Linguistics & Literature Master’s Degree Schools in the Southeast Region list, coming in at #5.